 On Monday, I start training for the Trenton Double Cross Half Marathon, which will be held on Nov.
 9. It will be the sixth half-marathon that I have run in the last four years.
 I'm not the only fan of this distance.
 Last year, half marathons had 1.85 million finishers, far surpassing marathons, which had 487,000, according to Running USA.
 Since 2003, the half marathon has been the fastest growing race in the country, and the number of finishers has quadrupled since 2001.
 Today, 60 percent of half marathon finishers are women.

 When I ran my first half-marathon in 2009, I considered it a triumph.
 My longest race had been 10 miles.
 I'd never run 13.1 miles in my life, not even in training.
 When I crossed that finish line, I felt a lot of things - tired, sick, cold - but the overwhelming feeling was accomplishment.
 "Yeah, but you ran just the half, right?" a friend asked when I told her my results.
 "Just the half" - the toilet paper stuck to the 13.1-miler's shoe.
 Have you ever run 13.1 miles?
 It's not a short distance - Center City to Gladwyne, a lap around the island that holds Avalon and Stone Harbor, give or take.

-The Philadelphia Rock 'n' Roll Half Marathon may not happen this year, for one very big reason: the pope.
-This fall's visit by Pope Francis will be his first to the United States and the first papal visit to Philadelphia since 1979.
+The 2015 Philadelphia Rock 'n' Roll Half Marathon may not happen this year, for one very big - and holy - reason: the Pope.
+This fall's visit from the Pope Francis is his first visit to the U.S. and the first papal visit to Philadelphia since 1979.
 He will appear in conjunction with the World Meeting of Families, the world's largest gathering of Catholic families, which runs Sept.
 22 to 27.
-The conference and his appearance overlap with what would be the 38th running of the race, which has traditionally been held on the third Sunday in September.
+The conference and his appearance overlaps with what would have been the 38th running of the race, which has traditionally been held on the third Sunday in September.

 November 14, 2014 |